-In December, reporting by The Oregonian/OregonLive revealed how a Saudi student at Portland Community College was able to flee to his homeland just as he was going to trial for striking and killing a 15-year-old girl, Fallon Smart, with his car.
+In December, reporting by The Oregonian/OregonLive revealed how a Saudi student at Portland Community College was able to flee to his homeland just as he was going to trial in 2017 for striking and killing a 15-year-old girl, Fallon Smart, with his car.
 The student, Abdulrahman Sameer Noorah, who was charged with vehicular manslaughter, posted a $1 million bond with funds provided by Saudi officials.
-He was then picked up by a black SUV, ditched his tracking monitor and flew home — with help, U.S. officials believe, from the Saudi government.
+Two weeks before his scheduled trial, he was picked up by a black SUV, ditched his tracking monitor and flew home — with help, U.S. officials believe, from the Saudi government.

 The Oregonian/OregonLive soon found four additional cases in Oregon where Saudi nationals accused of rape and other crimes vanished in recent years before standing trial or completing their sentences.
 The Oregonian/OregonLive subsequently found similar cases in seven additional states (Ohio, Washington, Montana, Oklahoma, Pennsylvania, Utah and Wisconsin) and Canada.
 Many of the accused were here on student visas, as part of a Saudi government scholarship program that has helped tens of thousands of Saudis study in the United States in recent years.

-If you have information of a more general nature about Saudi students at American universities (for example, the academic performance of those students, how their activities are monitored or the impact of Saudi enrollment on a university’s finances), we’d also welcome hearing from you.
+Are you a Saudi student studying in the United States?
+We would like to learn about your experience.
+Or maybe you have information of a more general nature about Saudi students at American universities (for example, the academic performance of those students or the impact of Saudi enrollment on a university’s finances); we’d also welcome hearing from you.